 The Network Number determines the RF frequency hopping pattern for the BaseStation and its corresponding BeltStations.
-This is a key operational parameter and is represented by a number between 0 and 36.
+This is a key operational parameter and is represented by a number between 0 and 42.

 When using multiple collocated Tempest BaseStations, it is imperative that Network Numbers are properly coordinated.
-Synchronized BaseStations must utilize the same Network Number Group for optimal performance to be achieved.
-Under ideal conditions, three to five Tempest 900 BaseStations can be utilized in one Network Number Group.
-For example, a configuration using three Tempest 900 BaseStations would assign each BaseStation a Network Number (0,1,2) from Group One.
-The chart below outlines each Network Number Group and its capacity.
-However, when collocating more than three BaseStations, it is highly recommended to contact your Tempest Applications Engineer for assistance with system implementation.
+BaseStations that are synchronized together using the ZSync® technology must utilize the same Network Number Group for optimal performance to be achieved.
+Up to 11 Tempest BaseStations can be utilized in one Network Number Group under ideal conditions (Band 1).
+For example, a configuration using ZSync and 11 Tempest BaseStations would assign each BaseStation a Network Number (0,1,2,3...10) from the Band 1, Group 1.
+The chart below outlines each Network Number Group and it's capacity in relation to the frequency band being used.